 Mixed media installation

-microbial corroded steel sheets, sounds, argyrotype on handmade paper, 4K–video, plaited paper strips, microphotographs, photo documentation, vitrine with artefacts, rubber string and nails
+8 microbial corroded steel sheets with sounds, argyrotype on hand-made paper, 4K–video, microphotographs, photo documentation, collage, cartography, vitrine with artefacts

 Special thanks to Regina Gnirss/Michel Gunkel (Berliner Wasserbetriebe), Prof. Regine Hengge (Humboldt-Universität Berlin), Stéphane Bauer (Kunstraum Kreuzberg), Christoph Blattmacher, Agnes Meyer-Brandis, Hans Peter Kuhn, Carl Seiffarth, Carsten Stabenow and Kevin Mayo.